f-cal/f-cal.github.io/README.md

 ```

-# Additional results and technical report:
+# Additional results and technical report

 We do extensive ablation about impact of our modeling assumption, perform analysis of calibration v/s accuracy tradeoff.
 We further define consistency and establish that calibration implies consistency and as we impose calibration constraints, we also yield consistency as a byproduct.
 We also show how *f*-Cal can be extended to non-Gaussian setups, and provide an example implementation for Laplace distribution.
 More details can be found in the following technical report.